SYSNET-LUMS/SmartGlassesPrivacy/README.md

 #### **SITARA_eval.ipynb — Full Accuracy Evaluation Pipeline**

-The `SITARA_eval.ipynb` notebook provides a **complete accuracy evaluation framework** for SITARA, enabling in-depth analysis of detection, embedding, and restoration performance.
+The `SITARA_eval.ipynb` notebook provides a **complete accuracy evaluation framework** for our system, enabling in-depth analysis of detection, embedding, and restoration performance.
 It is designed to reproduce and extend the accuracy results reported in the paper with fully configurable evaluation parameters.

 ---